 #4.
 Optimize for Mobile Devices

-Example: A travel agency sends a Memorial Day deal email with a single-column layout, large CTA buttons, and high-contrast text, making it easy to read and navigate on any screen.
+Example: A travel agency sends a memorial day sale email with a single-column layout, large CTA buttons, and high-contrast text, making it easy to read and navigate on any screen.

-Tip: Preview your email on mobile before sending.
+Tip: Preview your memorial day email on mobile before sending.
 Use tools within your email platform to test for responsiveness and prioritize fast-loading visuals.

 #5.
 Strong Call-to-Action (CTA)

-Every Memorial Day email should have one clear action you want the reader to take.
+Every memorial day email should have one clear action you want the reader to take.
 Whether that’s shopping a sale, reserving a spot, or exploring a collection, the CTA should stand out visually and be impossible to miss.
 A strong CTA gives your email direction and turns attention into clicks.
+For detailed strategies on creating effective CTAs, check out our guide on crafting high-converting CTAs tailored for different business types.

-Example: A fitness brand sends an email with the headline “Summer Starts Here” and a bold button that says “Shop Workout Gear.”
+Example: A fitness brand sends a memorial day email with the headline “Summer Starts Here” and a bold button that says “Shop Workout Gear.”
 The CTA appears both at the top and bottom of the email for visibility.

 #6.
 Personalize with AI

-Adding personalized elements to your Memorial Day emails can significantly increase engagement.
+Adding personalized elements to your memorial day emails can significantly increase engagement.
 This can include using the recipient’s name, showcasing products based on their past purchases, or sending location-based offers.
 AI tools built into most email platforms make this kind of customization fast and scalable.
+Learn more about the power of personalization in email marketing and how it can transform your campaigns.

-Example: An e-commerce site sends an email that opens with “Sarah, ready to upgrade your backyard?” and highlights outdoor furniture similar to what she previously viewed.
+Example: An e-commerce site sends a memorial day email that opens with “Sarah, ready to upgrade your backyard?” and highlights outdoor furniture similar to what she previously viewed.

 Tip: Take advantage of your email platform’s personalization tools to insert details like first names, browsing behavior, or location.
 You don’t have to do everything at once.
 For example, just starting with a personalized subject line can go a long way.